aldur/aldur.github.io/_posts/2026-02-01-impermanent-nixos-vms-in-baguette.md

 ### Wrapping up

-I have been running with impermanence for a few weeks now.
-So far, I haven't had any issue.
-On systems with 16GB of RAM, I typically size `/home` to 4GB.
-I suspect that this could create issues if compiling artifact-heavy or memory-intensive builds, e.g. Rust workspaces or numeric Python projects (which pull a lot of packages from PyPi).
-If that happens, I should be able to configure the build tools to store assets in `/tmp`.
-Similarly, I could run into issues if a project's cache is wiped on reboot, preventing offline rebuilds (e.g., while on a flight).
-To avoid that, I typically rely on `nix develop` for local development shells, caching anything required in the `nix` store.
+I have run with impermanence for a few weeks now and, so far, I haven't had any issue.
+With 16GB of RAM, I typically size `/home` to 4GB.
+I suspect that this could not be enough to complete artifact-heavy or memory-intensive builds, e.g.
+Rust workspaces or numeric Python projects.
+If that happens, I'll configure the build tools to store assets in `/tmp`.
+Similarly, if a project's cache is wiped on reboot, offline rebuilds would fail (e.g., while on a flight).
+I avoid that by relying on `nix develop` for local development shells, which caches requirements in the `nix` store.

-I can also see a few security limitations of the approach.
-For instance, sophisticated malware could persist by escalating privileges and infecting the system configuration, or by storing copies of itself in the `nix` store (to which my user has append access).
+I also see a few security limitations of the approach.
+Sophisticated malware could persist through the system configuration or in the `nix` store (to which my user has write access).
 Although it isn't a silver bullet, impermanence for `/home` still adds to defense in depth.
-It should prevent _some classes_ of attacks (e.g., supply chain compromises) from harvesting credentials that accumulated over time.
-For the remaining ones (and because it's fun!)
-I will continue hardening the VM image: I would love to do that through mandatory access control policies, but using them in NixOS seems like a deep rabbit hole to explore.
+It prevents _some classes_ of attacks (e.g., supply chain compromises) from harvesting credentials that accumulated over time.
+I'll continue hardening the VM image against the remaining attacks:
+I would love to enable mandatory access control policies, but doing that in NixOS seems like a deep rabbit hole to explore.

 👋 Thank you for reading so far!
 [Shoot me an email](mailto:{{
 site.author.email }}) if you'd like to comment, discuss, or just say hi.
 Until